-The Suddath Companies announces retirement of Jim Barnett, chief financial officer
+The Suddath Companies Announces Retirement of Jim Barnett, Chief Financial Officer

-The Suddath Companies announced today that chief financial officer, Jim Barnett, will retire in January 2016, after 41 years of dedicated service.
+JACKSONVILLE, Fla.
+(Nov.
+15, 2015) – The Suddath Companies announced today that chief financial officer, Jim Barnett, will retire in January 2016, after 41 years of dedicated service.
 Barnett joined Suddath® in 1974 and assumed the CFO position in 2002.
 Kevin Gannon, chief financial officer for the Suddath operating companies, will assume the role for the parent company following Barnett’s transition.

 “It has been my pleasure working with Jim for the past three years and I can see firsthand his policies and prudence have helped get us to where we are today, said Michael J. Brannigan, president and chief executive officer.
 “Jim’s fiscal leadership and vision contributed significantly to our company as he leaves a legacy of financial size and strength unmatched in our industry.”